 3. Spiritual affinity

-“My best friend and I decided to adopt and raise a child together,” says 37-year-old Andie, an art director.
-“We’re not really romantic partners, but we view the world through the same lens, we believe that the best relationships have a higher purpose, and ours is to honor our choice of nurturing a life together.
+“My best friend and I decided to adopt and raise a child together,” says 37-year-old Andie, an art director, “We’re not really romantic partners, but we have a connection.
+We view the world through the same lens, we believe that the best relationships have a higher purpose, and ours is to honor the choice of nurturing a life together and helping ourselves achieve personal growth.
 We both believe we were brought together by the universe, that we’re meant to be in each other’s lives in a spiritual relationship, and that we’re meant to be parents together.”

-When we think of types of chemistry in a relationship, spirituality is right up there.
-If you have a strongly shared belief system, your relationship chemistry is bound to be strong too.
-This is important when considering what is more important in a relationship – chemistry or compatibility.
+When we think of different dimensions of good chemistry in a relationship, spirituality is right up there.
+If you have a strong shared belief system, your relationship chemistry is bound to be strong too.
+It goes beyond physical attraction triggered by prolonged eye contact.
+This is important when considering what is more important in a romantic relationship – chemistry or compatibility.

 4. Emotional bond

-“An emotional bond is one of the core relationship values of shared goals and interests,” says Nandita.
-Emotional chemistry is all about getting to know the other person, seeing if your communication styles match, whether or not you feel safe enough with them to open up and stimulate vulnerability in a relationship.
+“An emotional connection is built upon core relationship values of shared goals and interests,” says Nandita.
+Emotional chemistry is all about getting to know the other person, seeing if your communication styles match, and whether or not you feel safe enough with them to open up and stimulate vulnerability in a relationship.
+This can even translate into emotional compatibility over time.

-A shared emotional bond can be forged with or without a physical connection.
-The way we feel about our closest friends or even some family members, people we would do anything for, is all about emotional chemistry.
-When you’re asking how does chemistry work in a relationship, it’s important to remember that it comes in all sort of ways.
+A shared emotional bond for most people can be formed with or without a physical connection.
+The way we feel about our closest friends or even some family members, people we would do anything for, is a reflection of emotionally charged chemistry.
+When you’re asking, “How does chemistry work in a relationship?”, it’s important to remember that it works in all kinds of ways.

 5. Creative chemistry

 “I have a colleague I didn’t really get along with at first.
+I was straight-up bored in a relationship after 3 months of being his deskmate.
 Then, we were both put on the same project, and I realized our creative chemistry was off the charts.
 We bounced ideas off each other, had the same vision for the final outcome, and even our artistic skills complemented one another’s,” says Candace, 30, who works as a graphic designer.

 Related Reading: Platonic Soulmate – What Is It?
 8 Signs You Found Yours